sebastian-zieba/PACMAN/docs/source/models.rst

   If the user wants to tie a parameter over all visits, set -1.

-  If the user does not want to tie a certain parameter, he or she has to duplicate the line as often as they have visits.
+  If the user does not want to tie a certain parameter, they have to duplicate the line as often as they have visits.

   Example: c in the template above.
 The code assumes that the user sorted the rows in the correct order.